puppetlabs/control-repo/README.md

 │   ├── config_version.rb                 # A config_version script for r10k.
 │   └── config_version.sh                 # A wrapper that chooses the appropriate config_version script.
 ├── site-modules/                         # This directory contains site-specific modules and is added to $modulepath.
+│   ├── adhoc/                            # A module for ad-hoc tasks and plans that don't fit into a specific role/profile.
 │   ├── profile/                          # The profile module.
 │   └── role/                             # The role module.
 ├── LICENSE